 Psychology involves the scientific study of behaviour and experience, including thinking, feeling and action.
-We study human and animal psychology to learn about human behaviour – for example, how languages are learned, how memory works, why some people crave narcotics, or how the brain develops.
+We study the neuroscience of the human and animal brain to learn about human behaviour – for example, how languages are learned, how memory works, why some people crave narcotics, or how the brain develops.

-The Bachelor of Science (BSc) in Psychology program at our Waterloo campus is structured to ensure that students are exposed to the breadth of content that exists within the discipline, while still permitting sufficient flexibility for students to pursue their own particular interests.
+The Bachelor of Science (BSc) in Psychology program at our Waterloo campus is structured to ensure that students are exposed to the breadth of content that exists within both psychology and neuroscience, while still permitting sufficient flexibility for students to pursue their own particular interests.

-We offer 2 different streams in our BSc degree: comprehensive and research specialist.
+We offer two different streams in our BSc degree: comprehensive and research specialist.

 You can combine this program with Computer Science and earn a BSc in Computer Science and Psychology, or with Biology and earn a BSc in Biology and Psychology.
 We also offer a Bachelor of Arts in Psychology.